-For at-risk youth in the United States, life is often full of obstacles that make growing up a difficult road to navigate.
-From poverty and physical abuse to drug and alcohol use, youth often experience issues that they are still mentally ill-equipped to handle.
+Life is often full of obstacles that make growing up a difficult road to navigate for at-risk youth.
+From poverty and physical abuse to drug and alcohol use, teens frequently run into issues that they are still mentally ill-equipped to handle.
 These experiences can leave them feeling isolated.
-Inevitably, these juveniles end up trying to find acceptance anywhere they can they find it, and it is in these situations that they can fall prey to the influence of gangs.
+Inevitably, juveniles end up trying to find acceptance anywhere they can find it.
+It is in these situations that they can fall prey to the influence of gangs.

 What Influences Juvenile Gang Involvement?

 Prison officials have long believed that incarceration is a catalyst for juveniles to become members of a gang.
-Of the general population within the United States, about two percent are active gang members; of juveniles that have been incarcerated, that rate is forty-seven percent of incarcerated teens as gang members.
+In the United States, about two percent of the general population are active gang members.
+Now, picture forty-seven percent of incarcerated teens as gang members.

-Money, of course, is often a consideration for some juveniles as well.
-In communities where there are few economic opportunities for youth to look forward to as adults, the flashy lifestyle of high ranking gang members can seem very appealing.
-The moral objections to participating in the unsavory business of gangs--from dealing drugs to running prostitution and gambling rings--can seem like minor problems when faced with the possibility of being financially secure when so many around them are not.
+Lastly, money, of course, is a consideration for some youth as well.
+In communities where there are few economic opportunities for teens to look forward to as adults, the flashy lifestyle of high-ranking gang members can seem attractive.
+The moral objections to participating in the unsavory business of gangs - from dealing drugs to running prostitution and gambling rings - can seem like minor problems when faced with the possibility of being financially secure when so many around them are not.

 Gang Life in Juvenile Detention

-With nearly nine in ten juvenile detention facilities reporting having active gang members among their inmates, juvenile gang membership is certainly a worrisome issue for both facilities and communities.
-Prevention before gang membership starts is the best course of action for communities to take; by doing so, a community can also likely reduce the number of juveniles that end up in detention centers each year.
+With nearly nine in ten juvenile detention centers reporting having active gang members among their incarcerated youth, gang membership is a worrisome issue for both facilities and communities.
+Prevention before gang membership starts is the best course of action for communities to take; by doing so, a society can also likely reduce the number of juveniles that end up in detention centers each year.

 Multisystemic Therapy (MST) is an evidence-based alternative to incarceration.
 MST effectively treats at-risk youth and their families by utilizing a built-in suite of services within the home, school, and community settings.
 Services include but are not limited to: social skills training, drug and alcohol intervention, mental health services, and peer management.